DaDevBread/PizzaRunnersAPKS/README.md

-Dont copy the game .APK or put them in unity when you download the .APK and use it, credit @DaDevBread Thanks for reading this!
+Dont copy them in unity
+when you download it and use it, credit @DaDevBread Thanks for reading this!